 Where does my water come from?

 The Fair Oaks Water District (FOWD) delivers water made up of approximately 90% treated surface water purchased from the San Juan Water District and 10% groundwater pumped from FOWD-owned wells.
-The surface water received comes from one of the highest quality water sources in the state—the American River.
-FOWD groundwater supplements the surface water during high-demand time and system emergencies.
+The surface water received comes from one of the highest-quality water sources in the state—the American River.
+FOWD groundwater supplements surface water during high-demand times and system emergencies.
 All water provided to our customers meets or exceeds state and federal drinking water standards.

 Why does FOWD charge for water?

 The FOWD ratepayers are charged for water based on the cost of providing service to our customers.
 Revenues from water rates cover the cost of operations, maintenance, infrastructure replacement, customer service, water purchases, and other necessary programs.
 The money collected from rates is used to pay for expenses directly related to providing water to your home or business.